alexellis/docker-blinkt-workshop/CONCLUSION.md

 ### Using the Pi at home

 After you get home you can continue using your Pi Zero attached to your laptop or a PC with the red OTG cable, or you can purchase a WiFi / Ethernet USB dongle.

+> If you're using the Pi Zero W (newest edition) you won't need to purchase an additoinal dongle.

 **Connectivity:**